Nonprofit Technology Roadmap

 • A practical definition of success

-4Use This Format to Define Phase 1
+4Use This Format to Scope a Nonprofit Technology Roadmap Phase

 • Outcome: Leadership can see active clients, program enrollment, and waitlist counts in one weekly report without manual spreadsheet cleanup.